beaver-lodge/beaver/README.md

   This enable the possibility to use the rich collection of functions in Elixir standard libraries and Hex packages.
 - Erlang Modules to work with Ops in different MLIR dialects should implement behaviors like `Beaver.DSL.Op.Prototype`.

-## Is Beaver a compiler or binding to LLVM/MLIR or what?
+## Is Beaver a compiler or binding to LLVM/MLIR?

 Elixir is a programming language built for all purposes.
 There are multiple sub-ecosystems in the general Erlang/Elixir ecosystem.
 Each sub-ecosystem appears distinct/unrelated to each other, but they actually complement each other in the real world production.